There’s a Disturbance in the Force

 COVID has forced us to retreat and that is harmful to what creates the energy we all absorb into our lives.

-So what of those who choose to remain behind closed doors hopefully safe from COVID’s clutches?
+But what of those who choose to remain behind closed doors hopefully safe from COVID’s clutches?

 Strangely enough the result is the same for both.